These fall off the bone Oven Baked Ribs with an amazing dry rub are moist, tender, and flavorful! No knife is ever needed, but stock up on napkins.

 - Remove from the oven and preheat the broiler.
 Brush ribs with your favorite BBQ sauce and broil, watching carefully until slightly browned.
 Serve with more BBQsauce.

-Nutritional data based on 2 racks of ribs and 2 cans of beer and 6 servings.
+Nutritional data is based on 2 racks of ribs and 2 cans of beer and 6 servings.

 If you can't wait to get some Barbecue of the Americas spice mixture, here are the ingredients: salt, paprika, allspice, nutmeg, cayenne, black pepper, white pepper, cinnamon, thyme (in order of larger to smaller quantity)